AbbanMustafa/Syllabot/README.md

 ## Usage

 The UTAustin subreddit is a great medium for students to communicate information and experiences regarding professors and coursework.
-Often times there tend to be many questions that could be simply answered by pulling up a particular course's syllabus.
+Often times, there tends to be many questions that could be simply answered by pulling up a particular course's syllabus.
 However, most students are usually not aware of the school's Syllabus directory or prefer not to look for it because it can become pretty cumbersome.

 [u/Syllabot](https://www.reddit.com/user/syllabot/) helps students by replying with relevant information regarding a course whenever a course is mentioned within the subreddit.